grafana/synthetic-monitoring-agent/DEVELOPMENT.md

 ### Code generation

-Some of the code and support files are generated, especifically:
+Some of the code and support files are generated, specifically:

 - internal/scraper/testdata/*.txt
 - pkg/accounting/data.go